open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 So the question is why compile, ship, debug and work with this "strange" code 100% of the time if it's only needed for 10%?
 Could we do better?

-Lets see how `es-dev-server` handles it by opening the same file on chrome.
+Let's see how `es-dev-server` handles it by opening the same file on chrome.

 ```js
 export class MyClass {